Valakor/EE201-Text-Editor/README.md

 EE201 Text Editor
 =================

 Text editor created for my EE 201 - Introduction to Digital Circuits final project with Aidan Blant.
 A video demonstration will be uploaded soon.
+(Also, I apologize for weird indentation caused by Xilinx.)

 ###Project Framework
 Our main goal for this project was to implement a text editor using our Nexys-3 that allows a user to use an attached keyboard to type and display text on screen.
 The text editor has the following capabilities: displaying the alphabet, displaying a blinking cursor, changing text color, changing text size, scrolling text, and deleting text.
 Due to time constraint and physical constraints of the Nexys-3 itself, we were unable to implement a function for every key on the keyboard (no numbers 0-9, no Ctrl, Shift, CapsLock, Tab, Alt, extra punctuation functionality); however, the program certainly works for very simple text editing.